 Pre-Occupational Therapy Program Information Occupational therapists (OTs) help patients improve their ability to perform tasks in living and working environments.
 They work with individuals who suffer from a mentally, physically, developmentally, or emotionally disabling conditions and usually have a strong educational background in the social and behavioral health sciences.
 This provides the skills and knowledge for them to help patients physically, emotionally, and psychologically deal with injury and recovery.
+Core Curriculum See Core Curriculum section of the Catalog Requirements Final Complete a minimum of 120 college-level credits.
+Complete a minimum of 40 upper division credits (300/400).
+Requirements Incomplete Degree Audit The degree audit will contain ONLY the requirements for the core curriculum and final degree requirements.
+Upon declaration of a major or major emphasis, major requirements will be listed.
+You may need to satisfy additional final degree requirements should a Bachelor of Arts degree or Bachelor of Science degree program be chosen.
 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
 Pre-Optometry Program Information Optometrists are primary health care providers who diagnose, manage, and treat conditions and diseases of the human eye and visual system.
-Back 1

 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.

 Pre-Pathology Assistant Program Information A pathologist assistant (PA) provides various services under the direction and supervision of a pathologist.
 PAs are trained to provide accurate and timely processing of a variety of laboratory specimens, including the majority of pathological specimens.
 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
 Pre-Pharmacy Program Information Pharmacists are an integral part of the primary health care system.
 They educate patients about different medications and serve to ensure safe administration of drugs.
 Pharmacists also serve to advise other health care providers about drug treatment plans, monitor drug therapy, and they may do research and clinical studies.
-Back
+Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
+Final Requirements Complete a minimum of 40 upper division credits (300/400).
+Incomplete Degree Audit The degree audit will contain ONLY the requirements for the core curriculum and final degree requirements.
+Upon declaration of a major or major emphasis, major requirements will be listed.
+You may need to satisfy additional final degree requirements should a Bachelor of Arts degree or Bachelor of Science degree program be chosen.
 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.